being-hovic/tps-framework-issue-tracker/README.md

-## op-framework
+## tps-framework
-The 'OP Framework' project has in goal to provide a fully functional FiveM roleplay server with advanced and highly developed features, all made from scratch.
+The 'TPS Framework' project has in goal to provide a fully functional FiveM roleplay server with advanced and highly developed features, all made from scratch.

 All development is done by me (@InZidiuZ#6969).
 No development will be rushed, making sure it is done thoroughly.
 I expect to regularly push updates introducing new features, bug fixes and balancing changes.